2019 OAC Faculty & Staff Awards Presented

-On September 13th, at the OAC Welcome Back BBQ, four faculty members were presented with the 2018 OAC Alumni Association and OAC Alumni Foundation faculty awards.
-In addition, the inaugural staff awards were presented.
+On September 12th, at the OAC Welcome Back BBQ, four faculty members were presented with the 2019 OAC Alumni Association and OAC Alumni Foundation faculty awards.
+In addition, the 2019 OAC staff awards were presented.

 OAC Alumni Distinguished Teaching Award

-Prof. Helen Hambly-Odame, School of Environmental Design and Rural Development, received the Distinguished Teaching Award, which recognizes the importance of effective teaching by faculty who play a significant role in the education of OAC students.
+Prof. Lisa Duizer, Department of Food Science, received the Distinguished Teaching Award, which recognizes the importance of effective teaching by faculty who play a significant role in the education of OAC students.

 OAC Alumni Distinguished Researcher Award

-Prof. Flavio Schenkel, Department of Animal Biosciences, received the Distinguished Researcher Award, which recognizes outstanding research accomplishments by an OAC faculty member.
+Prof. Amar Mohanty, Department of Plant Agriculture, received the Distinguished Researcher Award, which recognizes outstanding research accomplishments by an OAC faculty member.

 OAC Alumni Distinguished Extension Award

-Prof. Brady Deaton, Department of Food, Agriculture, and Resource Economics, received the Distinguished Extension Award, which recognizes effective extension efforts used successfully in extension outside the classroom.
+Prof. Vern Osborne, Department of Animal Biosciences received the Distinguished Extension Award, which recognizes effective extension efforts used successfully in extension outside the classroom.

 OAC Alumni Foundation G.P.
 McRostie Faculty Award

-Prof. Tina Widowski, Department of Animal Biosciences, received the G.P.
+Prof. Peter Sikkema, Department of Plant Agriculture, received the G.P.
 McRostie Faculty Award, which recognizes the importance of effective advising and mentoring by faculty who play a significant role in the education of OAC students.

 OAC Outstanding Staff Recognition Award (under 10 years of service)